phensley/cldr-engine/docs/integration.md

 If you're using Redux you might want to place the current language and `Engine` instance into the store.
 Any components using this store will update when the language changes.

-Below is an example showing the use of Redux Sagas to asynchronously switch languages.
+Below is an example showing the use of Redux Sagas to asynchronously switch languages by firing the `locale/change` action.

 ```typescript
 import { call, put, takeEvery } from 'redux-saga/effects';